 Smith College annually honors the pioneering courage of its first African-American graduate, Dr. Otelia Cromwell, Class of 1900.
 The entire college gathers for workshops, lectures, films and performances which focus on the topics of racism, diversity, and community.

-November is a time to acknowledge the contributions of the first Americans.
-Indigenous Smith Students and Allies (ISSA) co-sponsors several events highlighted by an Anti-Columbus Day Teach-In and Rally.
+November is the time to acknowledge the contributions of the first Americans.
+Smith also sponsors several events throughout the year, including films, lectures and activities in the Five College area.

 This week-long remembrance of African Americans' history and accomplishments has evolved into a vibrant, month-long celebration.
 Smith College observes Black History Month throughout February in conjunction with the Black Arts Festival, which is co-sponsored by the Smith Black Students Alliance.